 Company Overview of General Insurance Corporation of India

-General Insurance Corporation of India provides reinsurance and risk management solutions to the direct general insurance companies.
+General Insurance Corporation of India offers reinsurance and risk management solutions to the direct general insurance companies.
 The company underwrites reinsurance for property, crude oil, engineering, miscellaneous, aviation-hull/spares, liability, aviation treaty, spares, liability, motor, and life capacities; and marine hull, cargo, and offshore energy capacities.
-It offers its reinsurance to various insurance companies in SAARC countries, South East Asia, the Middle East, and Africa.
-The company was incorporated in 1972 and is based in Mumbai, India with branch offices in Dubai, United Arab Emirates; and Labuan, Malaysia.
-It also has liaison/representative/branch offices in London, ...
+General Insurance Corporation of India offers its reinsurance to various insurance companies in SAARC countries, South East Asia, the Middle East, and Africa.
+The company was incorporated in 1972 and is headquartered in Mumbai, India with branch offices in Dubai, United Arab Emirates; and Labuan, Malaysia.
+It also has liaison...

 170 Jamshedji Tata Road

 Key Executives for General Insurance Corporation of India

 Compensation as of Fiscal Year 2014.